jszmajda/therubyhangout/source/_posts/2012-09-22-our-format.markdown

 hangouts so people can move around, getting to know as many people as they like.

+We also have started a Google Group, [The Ruby Hangout][3].
+Forums and email lists are a familiar tool to build community.

 ### Afterward

 The recording of the hangout will be available on YouTube for anyone to